minimalmonkey/minimalmonkey.github.io/README.md

 ### License

 This software is released under the [MIT license](LICENSE).
 Go ahead and use it!
 Have fun.
 I hope it helps some people learn stuff.
-Feel free to link back to my [site](http://minimalmonkey.com/), follow me on the [twitters](https://twitter.com/minimalmonkey) (it'll make me feel popular) or if you're really generous buy me a [beer](http://25.media.tumblr.com/bc8dc63e3714bc7dfa694f31195cccfd/tumblr_mkuttrDdLz1s0zc1wo1_500.jpg).
+Feel free to link back to my [site](http://minimalmonkey.com/), follow me on [twitter](https://twitter.com/minimalmonkey) (it'll make me feel popular) or if you're really generous buy me a [beer](http://25.media.tumblr.com/bc8dc63e3714bc7dfa694f31195cccfd/tumblr_mkuttrDdLz1s0zc1wo1_500.jpg).
 Likewise, you can do none of those things, whatever floats your element.